SniperOJ/Jeopardy-Dockerfiles/CONTRIBUTE.md

 You should change the first line from `FROM ubuntu:16.04` to `FROM i386/ubuntu:16.04`

 #### 5. Other Challenge
+* Your are a excellent hacker, I believe that you can get things done prefectly.

 ## Reference
 > [Best practices for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)